 A broad and balanced curriculum is taught.

 The curriculum is covered in three Key Stages: Foundation (Reception class), Key Stage 1 (Year 1 and 2) and Key Stage 2 (Year 3 to 6).

 There is an emphasis on the importance of developing key skills in reading, writing, speaking, listening, numeracy and science.
 The children also enjoy specialist teaching throughout their time in the school in PE, Music, ICT and Spanish or French.
 Exposure to these learning opportunities from the age of four helps to develop their learning ability in a most beneficial way.
 They also have a weekly swimming lesson throughout their years in Key Stages 1 and 2.
 Initially children are taught mostly by their class teachers but as they move up the school they are increasingly taught by subject specialists and by the time they reach Key Stage 2 they have five 1 hour lessons a day with a weekly timetable including English, Maths, French or Spanish, Latin (an option in Year 6), Science, Geography, History, Religious Education, ICT, Art & Design, Music, Speech & Drama and Physical Education including Swimming.

-To view more detailed information about the curriculum please click on the Information Booklet below.
+To view more detailed information about the curriculum please download the latest Prospectus Information Booklet on the Admissions page.

 reception (early years foundation stage)